 The in_flight.pdf document included in the Calibration volume document/ directory details the strategy for in-flight measurements of the flatfield.
 In theory, these are obtainable during close flybys of relatively featureless targets like Titan; however, in practice, the large number of images required to average over low-frequency spatial variations, combined with the large number of filter combinations required - 81 in all - make this difficult to achieve.
-Limited in-flight analysis has been performed to identify flatfield changes since launch, and are documented in West et. al. (2010).
+In-flight analysis has been performed to identify flatfield changes from launch through rev 225; initial efforts are documented in West et. al. (2010).
 One dust ring seen in flight images in all NAC filter combinations has been characterized using data from Venus flyby.
 Additionally, a "mottling" correction for the NAC has been derived from Titan images, and accounts for low-level spatial variations seen after SCLK=1444733393.
-Both of these corrections are performed by CISSCAL using data files contained in the calib/dustring/ subdirectory.
+These corrections are applied by CISSCAL using data files contained in the calib/dustring/ subdirectory.